-Republicans Win North Carolina Congressional Seat

-In the night’s more compelling race, Republican Dan Bishop, a conservative state senator, was hoping visits to the GOP-leaning district Monday by Trump and Vice President Mike Pence would boost him to victory.
-At a rally in a Fayetteville arena, Trump told a MAGA-hat-wearing crowd that backing Bishop would send a message to “the America-hating left.”

-Bishop’s conservative credentials include authorship of the state’s 2016 law that dictated which public bathrooms transgender people could use.
-The law was repealed after it prompted a national outcry and boycotts that The Associated Press estimated cost North Carolina $3.7 billion.
+GOP Holds House Seats and Eases Fears of Democratic Momentum

+(RALEIGH, N.C.) — Conservative Republican Dan Bishop won a special election Tuesday for an open House seat in North Carolina, averting a Democratic capture of a GOP-leaning district.
+But his narrow victory did not erase questions about whether President Donald Trump and his party’s congressional candidates face troubling headwinds approaching 2020.

+Bishop, 55, a state senator best known for a North Carolina law dictating which public bathrooms transgender people can use, defeated centrist Democrat Dan McCready.
+Bishop was the beneficiary of an election-eve rally in the district headlined by Trump, who told the crowd a victory would be “the first steps to firing Speaker Nancy Pelosi and winning back the House in 2020.”

-Centrist Democrat Dan McCready, a former Marine turned financier of solar energy projects, was banking on the district’s moderate suburban voters to carry him over the top.
-McCready was already a familiar name in the district: He narrowly trailed in an election for the seat last November that was later invalidated after evidence surfaced of vote tampering.
+McCready, 36, a former Marine turned financier of solar energy projects, was banking on the district’s suburban moderates to carry him over the top.
+He was already a familiar name in the district: He narrowly trailed in an election for the seat last November that was later invalidated after evidence surfaced of vote tampering.

+Tuesday’s election had been seen as too close to call, in itself an ominous sign for Republicans.
+Trump won the district by 11 percentage points in 2016, and a loss would have been a worrisome preface to the party’s campaigns next year.
+Republicans have held the seat since 1963.

+Special elections generally attract such low turnout that their results aren’t predictive of future general elections.
+Even so, a McCready victory, or even a narrow defeat, would have signaled that the Democrats’ 2018 string of victories in suburban districts in red states including Texas, Oklahoma and Kansas could persist.

+There is almost no pathway to Republicans regaining House control next year unless they avoid losing more suburban districts and win back some they lost last year.

+The district stretches from Charlotte, one of the nation’s financial nerve centers, through its flourishing eastern suburbs and into less prosperous rural counties along the South Carolina line.
+More than half its voters were expected to come from the suburbs.

-Women and college-educated voters have abandoned Trump in droves over his conservative social policies and vitriolic rhetoric on immigration and race.
+Since Trump became president, voters in such communities — particularly women and college-educated voters — have abandoned Trump in droves over his conservative social policies and vitriolic rhetoric on immigration and race.

+Along with a GOP victory in a second vacant House district in North Carolina, Republicans pared the Democratic majority in the House to 235-199, plus one independent.
+That means to win control of the chamber in 2020, Republicans will need to gain 19 seats, which a slew of GOP retirements, anti-Trump sentiment among moderate voters and demographic changes suggest will be difficult.

+Suburban defections would also jeopardize the reelection prospects of Trump, who’s already facing slipping poll numbers.
+Limiting the erosion of those voters will be crucial for him to retain swing states like North Carolina, which he won by less than 4 percentage points in 2016.

-“I am a registered Republican, but I am fed up with the agenda of the Republican Party,” said Bob Southern, 75, of Mint Hill, outside Charlotte.
+“I am a registered Republican, but I am fed up with the agenda of the Republican Party,” said Bob Southern, 75, of Mint Hill, a Charlotte suburb.
 “I am so disappointed in this president, and he frightens me very much.”

 Southern said he voted for McCready.